-Students transferring to UC Santa Cruz are expected to fulfill the lower-division requirements for the major by completing equivalent courses at another recognized institution before transferring to UC Santa Cruz.
-Only one must be completed at UCSC and cannot be transferred: Applied Mathematics and Statistics 7/L, Statistical Methods for the Biological and Environmental Sciences Laboratory.
-Please find more information on the specific courses needed at the Environmental Studies web site.
+Students transferring to UC Santa Cruz must fulfill the lower-division requirements for the major by completing equivalent courses at another recognized institution before transferring to UC Santa Cruz.
+Only one must be completed at UCSC and cannot be transferred: Statistics 7/L, Statistical Methods for the Biological and Environmental Sciences Laboratory.
+Please find more information on the specific courses needed at the Environmental Studies Transfer Student Advising website.
 Major requirements, including the upper-division program, can be found at this link.

-The Center for Agroecology & Sustainable Food Systems (CASFS) is a research, education, and public service program at the University of California, Santa Cruz.
-CASFS is dedicated to increasing ecological sustainability and social justice in the food and agriculture system.
+The Center for Agroecology & Sustainable Food Systems (CASFS) is a research, education, and public service program at UC Santa Cruz.

 General Catalog Information

-To learn more about major requirements, course descriptions, and opportunities within the major, please click here: registrar.ucsc.edu/catalog/programs-courses/program-statements/envs.html.
+To learn more about major requirements, course descriptions, and opportunities within the major, please review the 2020-21 General Catalog.

 Environmental Studies Department